janspoerer/janspoerer.github.io/_posts/2022-11-24-nlpjourney-13-of-75 copy.markdown

 We now have the following timeline for the intended publication of our first article: submit in January '23, have a decision in March '23, and have the article published between May--June '23.

-We have already put our article draft in our top conference's format and the main missing piece is the results section.
+We have already put our article draft in our preferred conference's format, and the main missing piece is the results section.
 Some experiments are still running.
 We are exploring the scaling behavior of NLP models with different training dataset sizes.

 I took vacation and the internet connection at the hotel was slow and instable.
 So I decided to skip one week of updates.
 This update, #13/75, is therefore two weeks after the last one.